 \begin{proof} We simply calculate:

 and:

 Clearly the summands can be exchanged. \end{proof}

-We can now further refine to a symmetric orbiconfiguration where $m=n$ and hence also $s=t$.
+We can also further refine to a \textit{symmetric orbiconfiguration} where $m=n$ and hence also $s=t$.

-We now formally show that if a configuration is acted upon by a group $G$ then the orbit space can be considered as an orbiconfiguration with the values of $s,t$ invariant and the values of $m,n$ by the order of the group of covering translations.
+We now formally show that if a configuration is acted upon by a group $G$ then the orbit space can be considered as an orbiconfiguration with the values of $s,t$ invariant and the values of $m,n$ divided by the order of the group of covering transformations.